elkhayati-yasser/Elastic-security/snapshot.md

 EOF
 ```

+To make the container stand up, we will use.

 ```
 docker-compose -f snapshot-compose.yml up -d
 ```

+The ***S3 repository plugin*** adds support for using AWS S3 as a repository for Snapshot/Restore.

+For each instance we will install this pulgin.

+***NOTE***: For earlier versions of Elasticsearch, [repository-s3] is no longer a plugin but a module provided with this distribution of Elasticsearch.

 ```
 for((i=1;i<=3;i+=1)); do docker exec es0$i bin/elasticsearch-plugin install --batch repository-s3; done
 ```

+The client that we use to connect to S3 has a number of settings available.
+The settings have the form ***s3.client.CLIENT_NAME.SETTING_NAME***

+**Access_key** : An S3 access key for each instance.

 ```
 for((i=1;i<=3;i+=1))